hellt/netdevops.me/blog/posts/2017/xrdp_on_ubuntu1604.md

 - xrdp
 - ubuntu

-title: Installing xrdp 0.9.1 on Ubuntu 16.04 Xenial

 ---

+# Installing xrdp 0.9.1 on Ubuntu 16.04 Xenial

 [xrdp](http://www.xrdp.org/) is defacto the default RDP server for Linux systems sharing with VNC the _remote access solution_ olympus.
 I personally found it more resource friendly and feature rich compared to VNC solutions I tried.